(Last updated 17/10/2017; last reviewed 17/10/2017)

 Two major enzyme systems are most frequently responsible for clinically significant drug interactions.

 - The cytochrome P450 enzyme system is responsible for the metabolism of many drugs, including the non-nucleoside reverse transcriptase inhibitors (NNRTI), protease inhibitors (PI), CCR5 antagonist maraviroc (MVC), and the INSTI elvitegravir (EVG).
-Cytochrome P450 3A4 (CYP3A4) is the most common enzyme responsible for drug metabolism, though multiple enzymes may be involved in the metabolism of a drug.
+CYP3A4 is the most common enzyme responsible for drug metabolism, though multiple enzymes may be involved in the metabolism of a drug.
 ARVs and concomitant medications may be inducers, inhibitors, and/or substrates of these enzymes.

 - The uridine diphosphate (UDP)-glucuronosyltransferase (UGT) 1A1 enzyme is the primary enzyme responsible for the metabolism of the INSTIs dolutegravir (DTG) and raltegravir (RAL).
 Drugs that induce or inhibit the UGT enzyme can affect the PKs of these INSTIs.